retini/recipes-spa/README.md

 # recipes-spa
-A golang-based project that connect a single page application to the Edamam Api.
+Recipes-spa is a golang-based project that connect a single page application to the Edamam Api.